dai-shi/katachidraw/README.md

 Feel free to use the library under the MIT license.
 If you find bugs, please file issues.
-Pull requests are also welcome and there are some issues are filed for a start.
+Pull requests are also welcome and there are some issues filed for a start.